 ChoEun Lee, a native of Korea is an active pianist, vocal coach and chamber musician.
-She has given numerous performances in Korea, the United States, Italy, Australia, and New Zealand, in major venues including Carnegie Hall in NY City, Ozawa Hall in Tanglewood Music Center and Harris Concert Hall in Aspen Music Festival.
-She has worked extensively in recitals and masterclasses with renowned musicians, including Stephanie Blythe, Martin Katz, Anne Sofie von Otter, Christine Schäfer, Dawn Upshaw, Jake Heggie, Erie Mills, Vinson Cole, Grant Gershon, and Diane Zola.
-She was a pianist in Opera gala concerts in Opera Theatre and Music Festival of Lucca, Italy, where she worked with Donna Brunsma, Gianfranco Cosmi, and Rolando Russo.
+She has given numerous performances in Korea, the United States, Austria, Italy, Taiwan, Australia, and New Zealand, in major venues including Carnegie Hall in NY City, Ozawa Hall in Tanglewood Music Center and Harris Concert Hall in Aspen Music Festival.
+She has worked extensively in recitals and masterclasses with renowned musicians, including Stephanie Blythe, Martin Katz, Anne Sofie von Otter, Christine Schäfer, Dawn Upshaw, and Linda Watson.
 She was twice invited to Tanglewood Music Festival, and has been named as a recipient of the Grace B. Jackson Prize.
 One of her performances in Seiji Ozawa Hall was broadcasted on WAMC.
+Since 2016, she has been invited as a repetitor to American Institute of Musical Studies (AIMS) in Graz.
+She has premiered various works and have worked with many living composers, including John Harbison, Michael Gandolfi, Jake Heggie, Thomas Pasatieri, John Plant, and Chinary Ung.
+She recently world-premiered a co-commissioned vocal chamber music for soprano, saxophone, and piano by Lori Laitman in the National Opera Center in NY City.